-Figure 2 Adams Car Template Builder
+To start Adams Car Template Builder on Linux:

 1. At the command prompt, enter the command to start the Adams Toolbar, and then press Enter.
-The standard command that MSC Software provides is adamsx, where x is the version number, for example adams2021 0 2.
+The standard command that Hexagon provides is adamsx, where x is the version number, for example adams2022 4.